What is a content creator exactly?

 First, it makes your brand visible in search engines.
 This boosts brand awareness because more people will discover you and what you do.
 Also, when search engine algorithms deem your content as engaging, relevant, and authoritative, your Domain Authority (DA) will improve.
 With a higher DA, you can rank for competitive keywords and drive warm qualified traffic to your site.

-That said, let’s now drill down into a digital content writer’s job description.
+That said, let’s now drill down into a digital writer’s job description.

 What Does A Content Creator Do?
 9 Tasks Pro Writers Do Everyday